-Kisan Vikas Patra (KVP)
+8. Kisan Vikas Patra (KVP)

 Investors can invest with an amount as low as INR 1,000 in this scheme.
-And there is no limit on the maximum amount that one can invest.
+Also, there is no limit on the maximum amount that one can invest.
 Indian citizens aged 18 years and above can invest in KVP schemes at any local post office.
 Investments beyond INR 50,000 require a PAN card as proof.
-And for investments beyond INR 10 lakhs, investors have to submit income proofs.
+Furthermore, for investments beyond INR 10 lakhs, investors have to submit income proofs.

 The scheme has a lock-in period of 30 months, and investors cannot withdraw their investments during this time period.
 However, post the lock-in period, investors can withdraw their investments in intervals of 6 months.
 Investment in KVP is not eligible for tax deduction.
 Moreover, the interest income is taxable too.
-To estimate their tax liability, investors can use Scripbox’s Income Tax Calculator.
+To estimate their tax liability, investors can use Income Tax Calculator.

 Parents or guardians of a girl child can invest in this scheme on behalf of the girl before 10.
 Only resident Indians can invest in this scheme.
 The scheme matures when the girl turns the age of 21.

 The scheme allows investments only until the age of 15.
 The minimum investment is INR 250, and the maximum investment is INR 1,50,000 per annum.
 The scheme allows only one account per girl child and two accounts per family.
-In the case of twins, the number of accounts allowed is three.
+Also, in the case of twins, the number of accounts allowed is three.

 Investors can claim a tax benefit up to INR 1.5 lakhs per annum.
 They can claim the tax benefit when they file an income tax return.
 Moreover, the interest and maturity amount is also free from tax as this scheme falls under the EEE category.